 Junk/Salvage/Insurance Records

 This section reveals whether a facility or an insurance company has ever reported the vehicle as junked, salvaged, or totaled.
-You can also see the details of the damage, such as the type, extent, and location of the damage.
+You can also view the auction details, such as the date, location, and facility name, along with the estimated damage, primary damage, secondary damage, and exterior color of the vehicle at the time of auction.
 The source for this information is usually the NMVTIS (National Motor Vehicle Title Information System).

 Salvage Auction Records